alanning/meteor-load-test/README.md

 <b>Install pre-req's</b>
   * Java
   * [leiningen](https://github.com/technomancy/leiningen)
-    * *Note: make sure you have a relatively version of leiningen — 2+ — which you can get by using the installation script from the web page.
-Some package managers, such as Debian/Ubuntu, will give you an older version.*
+    * *Note: make sure you use leiningen version 2+, which you can get by using the installation script from the web page.
+Some package managers, such as Debian/Ubuntu, will give you an older v1 version which will result in `Could not find or load main class` errors.
+You can check which version of leiningen you have by running `lein --version`.*

 <b>Setup the project</b>